mir-one/localfarm/README.md

 ### Database Engine

-Tania uses SQLite as the default database engine.
+LocalFarm uses SQLite as the default database engine.
 You may use MySQL as your database engine by replacing `sqlite` with `mysql` at `tania_persistence_engine` field in your `conf.json`.

 ```
 {